ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### B. Fetch List of Document Types based on Document Category and a Language Code

-On receiving a request to fetch the List of Document Types with input parameters (Document Category Code and Language Code) the system fetches the List of Document Types against the Document Category Code and language Code Received
+On receiving a request to fetch the List of Document Types with input parameters (Document Category Code and Language Code), the system fetches the List of Document Types against the Document Category Code and language Code Received
 1. Validates if the request contains the following input parameters
 * Document Category Code - Mandatory
 * Language Code - Mandatory